cinderblock/node-HVAC/README.md

 Most commands are intended to be run **on your development machine** and **not** directly on the remote system.

+#### Local Daemon Config

+If you'd like to run the daemon locally, there are a couple steps that need to be taken:

+1. Copy `daemon/config.sample.ts` to `daemon/config.ts`.
+2. Edit as desired.

 ### Suggested Environment

 Use Visual Studio Code.